NikoBK/NikoBK/README.md

 ## Hello There!
-I'm a student on Aalborg University studying Robotics Engineering (Bachelor).
+I'm a student on Aalborg Universitet (AAU) studying a Robotics Engineering bachelor.

 ## Statistics
 <a href="https://github.com/NikoBK#gh-light-mode-only">